Lease Accounting Agent

 Determine incremental borrowing rate IBR per IFRS 16.26 / ASC 842-20-30-3 What is the incremental borrowing rate (rate lessee would pay to borrow over similar term, with similar security, for similar value asset, in similar economic environment)?
 Human Auditor

-IBR derivation is the most-judgement-intensive parameter in lease accounting - a 50 basis-point deviation on a ten-year property lease shifts ROU asset and liability by several hundred thousand units of currency.
-Estimation requires: (a) reference rate selection - corporate bond yield curve, swap rate, reference loan from bank; (b) credit spread adjustment for entity-specific credit risk; (c) security adjustment for difference between unsecured borrowing and secured ROU asset; (d) term matching to lease term; (e) currency matching to lease payment currency.
-ASC 842 permits private companies plus not-for-profit organisations plus employee benefit plans to elect risk-free rate as practical expedient under ASC 842-20-30-3 - public business entities and SEC registrants must use IBR.
-PCAOB AS 2401 + ISA UK 540 substantive testing on IBR derivation is consistently top-3 PCAOB inspection finding 2020-2024
+IBR derivation is the most judgement-intensive parameter in lease accounting: a 50 basis-point deviation on a ten-year property lease shifts the ROU asset and liability by several hundred thousand units of currency.
+Estimation requires reference rate selection (a corporate bond yield curve, swap rate or bank reference loan), a credit spread adjustment for entity-specific credit risk, a security adjustment for the difference between unsecured borrowing and the secured ROU asset, term matching to the lease term and currency matching to the lease payment currency.
+ASC 842 permits private companies, not-for-profit organisations and employee benefit plans to elect the risk-free rate as a practical expedient under ASC 842-20-30-3, but public business entities and SEC registrants must use the IBR.
+Substantive testing of IBR derivation under PCAOB AS 2401 and ISA UK 540 is consistently a top-three PCAOB inspection finding between 2020 and 2024.

 Decision Record